 The accessories like a water bottle and camping pot molds are dull.
-The different Dragon kit parts which I built before are better shaped parts and I changed as much as possible.
-The top is the it included parts, the bellow is probably Dragon Gen 2 series.
+The different Dragon kit parts which I built before are better-shaped parts and I changed as much as possible.
+The top is it included parts, the bellow is probably Dragon Gen 2 series.

 The working person who is squatting and the soldier carrying an explosive tube.

 The engineer who has a flamethrower and the soldier who has a land mine detector.
-There is no strong relation of each figure so much.
+There is no strong relation between each figure so much.